ibm-cloud-architecture/ibm-cloud-stencils/stencils.md

 1. PREVIEW stencils and other stencils are subject to change.
 2. Groups are provided to help organize diagrams.
+3. Icons not mentioned below are similar to other tools.

 ### Groups